An asymptotic distribution theory for Eulerian recurrences with applications: Applications IV: non-normal continuous limit laws

-Then $P_n(v)$ is of type $\ET{\frac{n+q-1+pv}{e_n}, -\frac{v}{e_n};1}$, and the limit law of $X_n$ is, by Theorem~\ref{thm:beta}, Beta$(p,q)$.
+Then $P_n(v)$ is of type $\ET{\frac{n+q-1+pv}{p+q+n-1}, -\frac{v}{p+q+n-1};1}$, and the limit law of $X_n$ is, by Corollary~\ref{thm:beta}, Beta$(p,q)$.
 See also \cite{Janardan1988} where this distribution arises in a ``social attraction model''.
-For clarity, we separate the factor $e_n$ in the following table.
+For clarity, we separate the factor $e_n$ (see \eqref{beta-rr}) in the following table.

 \justifying

 Here (\href{https://oeis.org/A127779}{A127779}, \href{https://oeis.org/A104633}{A104633}) are a reciprocal pair.
 In particular, \href{https://oeis.org/A033820}{A033820} is connected to the enumeration of paths avoiding the line $x=y$; see \cite{Gessel1992, Shur2003}.